 We all have that dream within us to start our own company and work for ourselves.
 Daily, people are creating new companies in the hope of success.
 These companies aim to change the world with innovative ideas and unique working styles.
 These companies are well-known as startups.
 A startup is a new company that has developed a unique business idea, aims to impact immediately, and takes over the market.
 In a city like Hong Kong, new startups have increased by 68% since 2017.

 Asia is one of the most common places where founders develop their startups due to the diverse target market and economic success.
-Statistics show China and India hold second and third place in the highest number of unicorn companies, with 25% and 5% respectively (the US at first with 50%).
+Statistics show China and India hold second and third place in the highest number of unicorn companies, with 25% and 5%, respectively (the US at first with 50%).
 A Unicorn company is a startup valued at USD 1 billion or more.
-A startup that turns into a unicorn company is rare as there are only 600 unicorns companies worldwide.
+A startup that turns into a unicorn company is rare, as there are only 600 unicorn companies worldwide.
 However, it is the golden dream for any startup owner.

 What are Startup Insurances?

 Startup insurance solution consists of a range of insurances that will protect the company from risks that could damage the company and their brand.
 It is an insurance solution that allows startup companies to focus on impacting the market rather than worrying about risks out of their control.